(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Hiking Foods that Pack in the Protein

-Pouches of tuna are trail friendly since they don’t need to be opened with a can opener or drained.
+Trail-friendly pouches of tuna don’t need to be opened with a can opener or drained.
 Tuna sold by Safe Catch Elite is lower in mercury, making it a safer option for kids and pregnant women.

 Add carbs by topping the tuna on crackers.

 Sometimes we get fancy and eat cheese on a baguette (a crusty baguette travels beautifully!), especially when we’re able to get out for a hiking date without the kids!

-Salami and turkey pepperoni are also sold in shelf stable packaging, but any leftovers will need to be refrigerated.
+Salami and turkey pepperoni are also sold in shelf-stable packaging, but any leftovers must be refrigerated.